 If you want to be a good ally, you have to do the work.
 Go to protests and rallies.
 Donate your time and/or money to organizations like the ACLU, The NAACP, the Trevor Project, or The Native American Rights Fund that advocate for marginalized groups.
 Call your representatives and ask them to seek justice for the murder of black boys and girls.
 Educate yourself (GOOGLE).
 Speak up when you hear someone spouting ignorant bullshit, especially if it’s a friend or family member.
 Never allow the space you inhabit to provide a safe place for bigotry.
 Vote for, campaign for, or donate to the campaigns of candidates who belong to minority groups.
 Share published works written by people from minority groups.

 Center the voices of those in marginalized groups.
 In your activism circles and in the workplace, shift the spotlight to marginalized voices.
-Ask their opinion (after you’ve educated yourself first, of course) and place them in positions of leadership.
+Ask their opinion (after you’ve educated yourself) and place them in positions of leadership.

 Take risks.
 Be uncomfortable.
 Remember that for many who belong to marginalized groups, simply walking down the street is a risk.
 This is not okay.
 This is not a world any of us should want to live in.
 We need to do better than this.